 During the VT ablation, sensors on the tip of the catheter send electrical impulses and record the heart’s electricity.
 Your health care team will use this information to determine the best place to apply the VT ablation treatment.

 Either type of ablation can be done from inside or outside the heart.
 Sometimes, treatment is done at both locations.

 The benefits of catheter ablation include:

 Possible risks include:

-Your doctor will talk to you about all these issues, as well as any concerns or questions you have.
+Your physician will talk to you about all these issues, as well as any concerns or questions you have.